Last Updated on March 26, 2023 by Ellen Christian

 How to Make Fried Vegetable Sticks

-How to make fried vegetable sticks with parsnips
+How to make fried veggie sticks with parsnips

 The recipe in the included cookbook to make fried vegetable sticks called for traditional all-purpose flour.
 I substituted finely ground almond meal for the all-purpose flour to make the recipe Paleo and gluten-free.
 It turned out wonderfully!